lenemter/macros-creator/README.md

 3. Amount.
 Clicks amount (Available when chosen Click in Action)
 4. Interval.
 Interval between clicks (Available when chosen Click in Action and Amount > 1)
 5. Move type.
 How to move mouse cursor
-    1. Absolute. absolute screen position (0; 0) is the left top corner
+    1. Absolute. absolute screen position.
+(0; 0) is the left top corner
     2. Relative.
 Relative to previous mouse position
 6. Position X
 7. Position Y